-KAKATIYA RUDRESHWRA (RAMAPP) TEMPLE, Palampet, Mulugu District, Telangana – INDIA
+KAKATIYA RUDRESHWRA (RAMAPPA) TEMPLE, Palampet, Mulugu District, Telangana – INDIA

 The World Heritage Volunteer initiative was launched in 2008 by UNESCO to encourage young people to undertake concrete actions and play an active role in the protection, preservation and promotion of world heritage.
 This program consists of action camp projects organized by organizations or institutions involving national and international volunteers.
 The projects will provide empowering and enriching opportunities to young people and enable them to go beyond boarders to some of the most outstanding places in the world.
 National and International volunteers work together with the local communities to preserve our common culture and natural heritage.